Jensation/hello-world/README.md

 # hello-world
 Hello!

-Had to make some changes because the tutorial says so.
+Had to make some changes because the tutorial said so.